openDSLM/opendslm-deamon/opendslm-daemon.md

 {"directory": "/ssd/RAW/20240520_clip"}
 ```

 If a recording is already running the daemon returns HTTP 409.
+If anything goes
+wrong mid-capture you must clean up the partially written DNG files manually.

 ### `DELETE /recordings/video`